emersonbarea/RouteFlow-ExaBGP/README.md

 It is possible use other routing methods, but this is simplest for this scenario.

-## 2 – rftestExaBGP
+## 4 – Script rftestExaBGP

-This script starts RouteFlow services.
+This [script](https://github.com/emersonbarea/RouteFlow-ExaBGP/blob/master/rftestExaBGP) starts all RouteFlow services. `RfvmA` is started running ExaBGP engine and `rfvmB`, `rfvmC` and `rfvmD` are started running Quagga engine.

 After created and started RouteFlow services, Mininet should be used to mount the environment for testing.
 To verify the correct operation, you just have to examine the routing table of each lxc machine (rfvmA, rfvmB, rfvmC e rfvmD).
 Note that the route announced by ExaBGP and Quagga are different in rfvmA.
 For example: